Why a Pretty Dashboard Isn’t the Key to Marketing Success

-As marketing continues to mature, so do expectations.
-The above scenario has and will become more and more common.
-Marketers must be able to report on impact and growth, with little to no notice from stakeholders.
+As marketers and marketing departments continue to grow and mature, so do our expectations.
+Marketers must be able to report on impact and growth.
+Sometimes with little to no notice from stakeholders.
 So, how can marketers keep marketing metrics and key performance indicators (KPIs) at their fingertips to demonstrate success to stakeholders without delay?
-A marketing dashboard.
+The answer is–a marketing dashboard.

 I think it’s safe to assume that many of you reading this post know what a marketing dashboard is.
 But in case anyone needs some clarity or a refresher, Gartner gives a great definition:

 That’s a mouthful.
 In simpler terms, a marketing dashboard is a way to visualize marketing metrics and KPIs to prove marketing’s success and effectiveness.
-I like to think of it as a:
+I like to think of it as:

-- Pulse check for marketers to assess the health of their efforts,
+- A pulse check for marketers to assess the state of their current and ongoing efforts

-- A validation tool that replaces “gut feelings” with cold, hard numbers that can validate marketing effectiveness, and most importantly
+- A validation tool that replaces “gut feelings” with cold, hard numbers that can validate marketing effectiveness

 When metrics and KPIs do more harm than good… via Marketoonist

-So, with the preliminaries out of the way, let’s get to the nitty-gritty––building a marketing dashboard.
+So, with the preliminaries out of the way, let’s get to the nitty-gritty–how to build a marketing dashboard.

 Building an Effective Marketing Dashboard

 There are many types of dashboards out there.
 Email marketing, lead gen, SEO, email, social, lead gen, email marketing… you name it.
 For this post, we’re going to focus on building a general KPI dashboard.
-If you are new to dashboards or ready to upgrade your beginner dashboard, this is great to begin with because it helps you clearly illustrate how marketing is impacting business and revenue growth.
+If you’ve been “winging it” and piecemealing reports together to demonstrate some semblance of marketing success, this is a great dashboard to begin with.
+It will help you clearly illustrate how marketing is killing it–or not killing it.

 No matter what you’re doing in marketing, always start with your goal(s).
-Plus, it’s planning and budget season for many marketers which means your goals should be top of mind.
+I repeat: Always.
+Start.
+With.
+Goals.

 If your team has already developed, validated, and finalized your goals, congratulations!
 We’ll meet you down in step 2.
 If not, let’s start by reviewing your company goals.